 The next reason is focusing on weight loss and not on fat loss.
 We are conditioned to believe that the number on a weighing scale decides our health.
 But this is far from the truth.
 I’m guilty of this too.
 In my weight loss series, I always every week try to show you my weight, which is not an accurate measure of anything.
 But I know my audience is conditioned to believe that it is, so I end up showing it.

 A weighing scale will show that you have lost weight for a number of reasons.
 Even if you get sick or if you get diarrhea, you will still lose weight.
 But being sick is not our goal.
 Our goal is to be more fit.
 Our goal is to not pant by just climbing 10 feet of stairs.
-Our goal is to have healthy skin, healthy hair, healthy cardiovascular health, and look younger.
 To achieve this, we need to focus on reducing our fat and increasing our muscles.

 Since fat weighs less than muscles, sometimes when you start on an exercise journey, your weighing scale might show that your weight has increased instead of decreasing, although you feel thinner.
 And that’s completely normal.
 Don’t panic or get demotivated and stop your weight loss journey.
 As long as you’re feeling great and energetic, you’re on the right track.